Ivanka Trump Photos Are Making People Think She Has Too Much Power

 Apparently, Ivanka Trump’s office will be on the West Wing’s second floor, right next to the recently promoted Senior Advisor Dina Powell.
 Despite not being a government employee, Ivanka Trump will receive government-issued communication devices this week as well as security clearance.

-According to Ivanka trump’s attorney Jamie Gorelick, she may appear as a full-time staffer in her father’s administration, however, she is not being sworn in.
-That being said, Ivanka Trump will not have any official position and will not receive and compensation for her contributions to the administration as well.
-Her attorney also mentioned that Ivanka Trump’s role in the White House is to be her father’s “Eyes and ears.”
+According to Ivanka’s attorney Jamie Gorelick, she may appear as a full-time staffer in her father’s administration; however, she is not being sworn in.
+That being said, Ivanka will not have any official position and will not receive compensation for her contributions to the administration as well.
+Her attorney also mentioned that her role in the White House is to be her father’s “eyes and ears.”

 [Featured Image By Olivier Douliery/AP Images]